dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 load('data/userinfo.Rdata')
 ```

-The original tweets are grouped together by user (taking averages of the relevant quantities of interest) and then joined together to the user information data frame:
+The original tweets will now be grouped together by user (taking averages of the relevant quantities of interest) and then joined together to the user information data frame:

 ```r
 newstatuses <-